GoogleCloudPlatform/professional-services/tools/snowflake2bq/README.md

 The `snowflake-bq.sh` script uses the Snowflake `snowsql` command line tool and the BigQuery `bq load` command line tool to migrate snowflake tables from Snowflake to BigQuery.

 ### Snowflake Config File
-A config file is used by snowsql to obtaion connection parameters for Snowflake.
+A config file is used by snowsql to obtain connection parameters for Snowflake.
 A sample snowflake config file `sf_config.txt` has been provided in this project.
 A named connection is defined by the config file as follows.

 ```
 [connections.<snowflake-connection-name>]